VincentRPS/orca.py/docs/bot_tutorial/building_block_commands.md

 # Commands

-Commands are a big part of the Discord bot usage.
+Commands are a big part of the orcard bot usage.
 A command can be defined as an order you give to a bot.
 Basic examples of commands are:
 `!help` or `!info`, most bots have either of the two.
 In the case of these examples, when you send `!help` or `!info` the bot will reply with a help or info message.

 ## Basic commands

-Creating commands in Disco is really easy because of the [Plugins](https://b1naryth1ef.github.io/disco/bot_tutorial/building_block_plugins.html) that are a core fundamental of Disco.
-For more info on them, read back in the [Plugins](https://b1naryth1ef.github.io/disco/bot_tutorial/building_block_plugins.html) section of this tutorial.
+Creating commands in orca is really easy because of the [Plugins](https://b1naryth1ef.github.io/orca/bot_tutorial/building_block_plugins.html) that are a core fundamental of orca.
+For more info on them, read back in the [Plugins](https://b1naryth1ef.github.io/orca/bot_tutorial/building_block_plugins.html) section of this tutorial.
 Creating a basic command is done as follows:
 First, create a Plugin class:
 ```py
 class myPlugin(Plugin):